How To Make A GIF (And How To Use Them In Your Social Media Strategy)

 Double tap one to add it to your story like a sticker.
 You can then move and resize it like you would any other sticker on your Instagram story.

-It’s not exactly the same as using GIF content within your actual Instagram grid, but it definitely helps to add some personality to your stories.
+It’s not exactly the same as using GIF content within your actual Instagram grid.
+But Instagram GIFs are the perfect way to show a bit of personality in Stories.

-How to Make a GIF: Your Guide to Attention-Grabbing GIFs
+How to Make an Instagram GIF: Your Guide to Attention-Grabbing Instagram GIFs

 You know by now that there are plenty of ways to find GIFs that you’re looking for—whether by searching through a GIF search engine like GIPHY or searching the options directly within a social media platform (most of which are actually powered by GIPHY).

 But, what if you don’t want to use an existing GIF and want to create something totally custom?
-Rest assured, there are a few different ways to do that depending on what you’re starting with.
+Rest assured, there are a few different ways to create your own custom Instagram GIF.

 How to Make a GIF Using a YouTube Video

-Let’s say that you want to capture a specific portion of a YouTube video and use that as a GIF on your social media accounts.
-GIPHY makes it easy to create your own GIF using just the link to the video.
+Let’s say that you want to capture a specific portion of a YouTube video and use that as an Instagram GIF.
+GIPHY makes it easy to create your own Instagram GIF using just the link to the video.

 1. Click the “Create” button in the upper right hand of the homepage.